TonySheller/reynard/docs/2_TheAgent.md

 Designing a Bayesian or decision network for this problem turned out to be very challenging.
 Some initial work was done with PyAgrum.
 The nature of what the Bayesian network is doing is *embodied* in the process used.

 #### Monte Carlo Tree Search (MCTS)
 MCTS was experimented with but capturing the correct Utility function proved difficult.
 It's concept did provide the insight that a focus on the Utility

+## Final Design
+The final agent uses a tree data structure combined with a utiliy function that evaluated whether a letter or word assignment added value (utility) to the puzzle.
+It did this by seeing if words were formed.
+Trying words will certainly cause utility to increase.
+At the same time assigning an incorrect word can cause other words in the cryptogram to be incorrect and lower the utility.

 ## References: